How to Write a Children's Picture Book in 8 Steps

 1. Get an idea of the kind of illustrations you like.

 Ultimately, the illustrator you hire will have input regarding what sorts of illustrations tend to work with the kind of book you’ve written.
 That being said, you should absolutely go into the process of finding the right collaborator with an idea of what you like.
 Head to your local bookstore and spend time browsing through the picture books there.
 Make notes of illustration elements you do or don’t like.
-Alternatively, scroll through this list of 20 amazing children’s book illustrators for inspiration.
+Alternatively, scroll through these book illustration examples for inspiration.

 2. Establish a budget, brief, and deadline.